Depart from Dublin heading for Galway, the cultural capital of Ireland.

 This unique site is also home to a 12th century Round Tower and Chapel plus a 13th century Cathedral.

-There is still time to indulge in some last minute shopping at The Kildare Village before heading back to Dublin to complete your magical 8 day tour of Ireland.
+There is still time to indulge in some delicious food and drinks in the medieval city of Kilkenny, known as the Marble City.
+It is steeped in history which is instantly visible in its cobbled streets and historical buildings.
+All before heading back to Dublin to complete your magical 8 day tour of Ireland.

 Finish in Dublin